OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/Silesia.md

 There is ongoing work on demonstrators: Nonlinear processes in Biology and on "Problems in Physics".

+Demonstrator Linear Algebra is under active development.

 ---
 ## Workshops and dissemination activities

-Marcin Kostur presented ODK project in a talk "Computing in science education with SageMath and Jupyter" INTERNATIONAL CONFERENCE ON COMPUTATIONAL SCIENCE, Zürich, Switzerland     12-14 June, 2017
+Marcin Kostur presented ODK project in a talk "Computing in science education with SageMath and Jupyter" International Conference on Computational Science, Zürich, Switzerland,    12-14 June, 2017

 ---